tc39/proposal-decimal/docs/cookbook.md

 ### Creating Decimal values

-The most reliable way to create exact decimal values is from strings:
+The most reliable way to create Decimal values is from strings:

 ```javascript
 // From string (recommended for exact values)